Summer Term 2018

 ‘E-Safety’ will underpin all work carried out.

-The children will continue to be taught by Mr Jarrett.
 They will be practising conversational skills by listening and responding and also further developing written language skills.
 The focus topic is called 'Me and My School', and the children will be learning about all things 'school-related', including telling the time, in French!
 They will continue to look at key French Festivals that might occur during the term.

 Children will both listen and respond to, and perform a variety of music, making use of our new ‘Charanga’ music scheme.
 Jazz music will be a particular focus, as will the life and work of Benjamin Britten.